 The Diploma to Degree Program is a college-to-university transfer program.
 Students in a two-year arts and science diploma at one of our partner institutions take a qualifying course at U of T in a summer semester to be eligible to transfer into degree studies.
 Students who transfer to U of T through this pathway will […]

 The Hart House Outdoor Leadership Program is a unique and exciting weekend adventure that brings together a small group of teens who are ready to learn and grow.
-With activities such as team building, outdoor adventures at the Hart House Farm, skill development, and more, youth have opportunity to develop leadership skills and build confidence […]
+This is the perfect low-stakes environment for youth to build their confidence in the outdoors – and within themselves.
+Through team building, outdoor adventures at the Hart […]

 The Hart House A/V Tech Mentorship Program provides youth the opportunity to gain practical experience with different careers in the audio/visual field while being paid for their commitment.
 Audio-Visual (AV) technicians set up, operate, and maintain multimedia equipment for events.Prioritizing QTBIPOC, women, low-income, precariously housed, and/or disabled youth who are 16-18 years old, this program […]